KhanhGarage/UoA-DS-Course/docs/faq.md

 ???+ question
     ### Q11.
 I have a question about the class.

 A11.
 Please contact the instructors/TAs via email (see [top page](index.md)).
-If you want to meet in person, please contact us in advance.
+If you want to meet us in person, please contact us in advance.

 ## Others

 ???+ question
     ### Do I need to program somethings in this class?

 Yes.
-Some exercise require you to program.
+Some exercises require you to program.
+We accept any programing language (Java/Python/C++/...)